home | about | research | promo offer | blog | contact | links | site map

 moc.dnimretsam-maet@ydnim

-After the students have cleaned up and are back in their seats, ask the debrief questions listed in the guidebook.
+After the students have cleaned up and are back in their seats, ask the debrief questions listed on the Mindwinder sheet, or ask some of your own.
 As springboards for the discussion, these questions are meant to let children evaluate themselves and check their understanding of the theme.
 Allow just a few minutes for this class conversation.

-5. Encourage the children to piggyback from other answers if they are stuck; however, score piggybacks as “ordinary.”
+e.
+Encourage the children to piggyback from other answers if they are stuck.
+This promotes creativity and collaboration.

 Wrap up by weaving back through the theme of the day, reviewing the challenges and successes you observed, and reminding the children to discuss the day’s concept with their families and teachers.